adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 .. warning::
     Because of the limited number of concurrently open sockets, it is **not possible to process more than one SSE response at the same time**.
-    This might change in the future, but for now, it is recommended to use SSE **only with one client at a time.**.
+    This might change in the future, but for now, it is recommended to use SSE **only with one client at a time**.

 .. literalinclude:: ../examples/httpserver_sse.py
     :caption: examples/httpserver_sse.py